clo4/nix-dotfiles/README.md

-# My simple nix-darwin & NixOS configuration
+# My simple nix-darwin & NixOS (WSL) configuration

 This is my dead-simple configuration.
 Maybe something to take inspiration from if you're trying to get set up with your own cross-platform NixOS, WSL, and nix-darwin configuration!

+This repo entirely supersedes [clo4/dotfiles](https://github.com/clo4/dotfiles).

 ## Structure